"I live with no boundaries... I don't like being boxed in."

 Consider the calculated way he's built his career.
 Rather than signing to an existing platform, Druski created his own entertainment company, 4Lifers, to house all his ventures.
 Instead of letting labels control his image, he maintains ownership of his content.

-"I want my Talladega Nights or Bad Boys," he's declared about his Hollywood aspirations - showing he's thinking several moves ahead about legacy, not just viral moments.
+"I want my Talladega Nights or Bad Boys," he's declared about his Hollywood aspirations.
+He's thinking several moves ahead about legacy, not just viral moments.

 This strategic mindset extends to his friendships.
 While he genuinely enjoys his day-one crew (whom he features in his YouTube show The Guys), bringing them along for his success also serves a psychological purpose.
 They keep him grounded, provide honest feedback, and ensure he doesn't lose himself in fame.